Brente Mandler

 2 tbsp vegan butter

-Add the water, sugar, and vanilla extract/sugar in a medium pot and bring to a gentle boil.
+In a medium pot, combine the water, sugar, and vanilla extract and bring to a gentle boil.

 When the sugar has melted the second time, add the butter and the cinnamon (alternatively a pinch of salt) and stir until it has properly melted.
 The butter will help keep the almonds from sticking together plus give them a bit of a decadent flavor and texture.